auperatech/VMSS2.0/tutorial/K260_Kria_SOM/README.md

 ## Changing Input from RTSP to USB

 Let's explore how to adapt our pipeline to different video input sources.
-Specifically, we will transition from using an RTSP/video stream to capturing video directly from a USB camera.
+Specifically, we will transition from using an RTSP/video stream to capturing video directly from a USB camera (exposed on the som via `/dev/video0`).
 This opens up a realm of possibilities for different operational scenarios.
 Whether you're looking to monitor a live feed from a remote camera or capture video directly from a camera connected locally, this adjustment allows your pipeline to be versatile and adaptable to specific needs.

 To make this transition, perform the following 2 steps: